colombbus/node-pg-module/README.md

 RETURNING *;
 ```

-- Updating a row with optionnal values:
+- Updating a row with optional values:

 ```sql
 -- @function updateById